 Physical therapy can be used to help maintain muscle strength in the affected area of the body.
 If necessary, you may have to wear an orthopedic appliance, such as braces, splints, or special shoes.

 If the neuropathy is compression-related, such as with carpal tunnel, surgery may be necessary to address the issue.

 Along with whatever form of treatment is chosen, occupational therapy and potential job retraining may be necessary to address mononeuropathy’s effects on day-to-day life.
 Additionally, acupuncture and biofeedback may be appropriate complementary treatments for this condition.

 Nerve pain can sometimes last for a long time.
-Untreated, it can result in permanent nerve damage.
+Untreated nerve pain can cause permanent nerve damage.
 Nerve damage can cause a lack of feeling, which can make it difficult to notice a new injury.
 This can make it more likely that you develop more nerve damage.

 Your individual long-term outlook depends on the specific cause.
 Early treatment generally results in an improved long-term outlook.